GSA/code-gov-developer-docs/basics.md

 #### Additional Notes

-The rate limit for the API are currently 5,000 calls/day and 5 calls per 5 seconds.
-As we go forward and understand the impact of usage of the API, we will adjust the limits accordingly as well as allow for individual users with specific needs to have customized rate limits appropriate to their use.
+The rate limit for the API is currently 5,000 calls/day and 5 calls per 5 seconds.
+As we move forward and understand the impact of usage of the API, we will adjust the limits accordingly as well as allow for individual users with specific needs to have customized rate limits appropriate to their use.

 #### Example URL

-The below URLs are for initial browsing of API data.
+The URLs provided below are for initial browsing of API data.
 This DEMO_KEY will not work after a certain number of attempts.
-User can  request a personal key from [api.data.gov](https://api.data.gov/signup/).
+Users can request a personal key from [api.data.gov](https://api.data.gov/signup/).
 The personal key will have more data access capabilities.

 * [https://api.code.gov/repos?api_key=DEMO_KEY](https://api.code.gov/repos?api_key=DEMO_KEY)
 * [https://api.code.gov/terms?api_key=DEMO_KEY](https://api.code.gov/terms?api_key=DEMO_KEY)